Application Process for JD-PhD Joint Degree

 LSAT, transcripts, letter of recommendation

 The LSAT examination is a requirement for admission to the JD-PhD Program.
-All applicants must register with the Law School Data Assembly Service (LSDAS), which disseminates LSAT results, transcripts, and letters of recommendation to law school admissions offices.
-As part of that process, applicants must supply official transcripts and one letter of recommendation specifically for the Law School to the LSDAS.
-Consult the Law School admissions site for information and instructions regarding the LSDAS.
+All applicants must register with the Law School Credential Assembly Service (CAS), which disseminates LSAT results, transcripts, and letters of recommendation to law school admissions offices.
+As part of that process, applicants must supply official transcripts and one letter of recommendation specifically for the Law School to the CAS.
+Consult the Law School admissions site for information and instructions regarding the CAS.

 Important: Applicants must submit graduate school recommendation letter(s) directly to The Graduate School's admissions office.
-Do not submit Graduate School recommendation(s) to the LSDAS.
+Do not submit Graduate School recommendation(s) to the CAS.